 - During a session setup, our architecture allows each involved party to determine if TRIM+ is supported by the other end of the SIP communication.
 This information can then be used to trigger route optimization procedures.
 The different use cases corresponding to session setup, where a CN could be either a TRIM+ UE (mobile or fixed) and a UE not supporting TRIM+ (i.e., a legacy terminal), are covered Sect.
 3.2. - If TRIM+ is supported by both ends of the communication, our proposal allows configuring the optimal data path for the exchange of media between the communicating endpoints, avoiding data forwarding through intermediate network entities.
-Route optimization can achieve benefits in terms of performance (e.g. lower end-to-end delays), reduced network load at the MN home network and better fault tolerance by avoiding single points of failure.
-In our architecture, the execution of route optimization procedures can be independently triggered from the home network of the MN and the CN, being this execution subject to home operator policies.
 Route optimization procedures are described in Sect.
 3.3. - Handover management is always transparent to end-user applications, running at the MN and the CN, even if the media exchange takes place using the optimal data path.
 The different use cases of handover management are detailed in Sec.
 3.4. - TRIM+ can address packet loss in case that the media path cannot be maintained during the handover of the MN.
 To this end, our solution allows the MN to request buffering capacity from its home network, to momentarily store incoming media during the handover.
 This solution is described in Sect.
 3.5. - The case where a MN communicates with a CN connected to a fixed access network is expected to become a common scenario under an IMS deployment as it is nowadays in the Internet (e.g. a mobile user utilizing a handheld to access a video streaming service).
 Our prior proposal (i.e., TRIM) supported mobility management transparently to the CN in this case, by anchoring the media session at a network element located at the MN home network.
 TRIM+ also preserves transparency in this scenario.
 However, if the fixed CN implements the enhancements proposed in this paper, route optimization is also possible, avoiding the suboptimal route through the home network of the MN.